 When the dreaded exit day will finally come, it is anybody’s guess as to where house prices will head.
 By reading the news,one might think that the housing market could only crash or go into an unprecedented bull market.
 So what are the arguments for both scenarios?

 A generally weakened post-Brexit British economy due to instability, and investors and companies heading to greener pastures could mean that the average Brit will have less money and higher costs.
-In this case, demand for houses might fall and FTSE house builders like Bellway (-9% since April highs) or Redrow (-18.5% since March highs) could see their business take a hit.
+In this case, demand for houses might fall and UK Index house builders like Bellway (-9% since April highs) or Redrow (-18.5% since March highs) could see their business take a hit.
 The past six months have already been characterised by low buyer interest, slowest house price growth for six years and falling property prices in London.

 However, Brexit could represent a very good opportunity for the intelligent house-buyer.
 There is a paradox to take into consideration: More people and companies leaving a Brexit fatigued Britain, causing house prices to drop due to lack of demand.
 This would cause foreign investors to buy up prime real-estate in London, still arguably the financial capital of the world.

 Either way, the withdrawal isn’t due until Halloween at the latest.
 Home buyers who have postponed moving into a new place because of the uncertainty of a post 29 March UK real estate landscape see a six month window of relative stability to finally move in.
 All the while, house prices keep making all time highs.

 This rush could cause the overall housing market to go into a bull market during the summer before the final UK exit date.
 Add to that the fact that summer is the best season for new accommodations being built and a recipe for growth could be well on the horizon.
 Other house builders are fairing quite well with this apparent surge of demand for houses.
 The likes of Barrat Developments and Berkeley Group are up by 5.4% and 4.3% respectively since early May.